 Scientific Linux Security Update : sudo on SL5.x i386/x86_64

-SynopsisThe remote Scientific Linux host is missing one or more security updates.
+SynopsisThe remote Scientific Linux host is missing a security update.